jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2c.md

 For example, Great Britain's defence depends very much on its sailors and shipping.

-The act of navigation very properly gives British sailors and shipping the monopoly of British trade by= absolute prohibitions or heavy burdens on foreign shipping
+The act of navigation very properly gives British sailors and shipping the monopoly of British trade by:
+- absolute prohibitions or
+- heavy burdens on foreign shipping

 The following are the principal dispositions of this Act.

-25 All ships, of which the owners and 3/4 of the mariners are not British, are prohibited from= trading to the British settlements and plantations being employed in the coasting trade of Great Britain The penalty is the forfeiture of the ship and its cargo.
+25 All ships, of which the owners and 3/4 of the mariners are not British, are prohibited from:
+- trading to the British settlements and plantations
+- being employed in the coasting trade of Great Britain

+The penalty is the forfeiture of the ship and its cargo.

-26 The most bulky commodities can only be imported into Great Britain in=
+26 The most bulky commodities can only be imported into Great Britain in:

-the above-mentioned ships
+- the above-mentioned ships
-ships of the country=
+- ships of the country:

-where those goods are produced whose owners, masters, and 3/4 of the mariners are of that country
+  - where those goods are produced
+  - whose owners, masters, and 3/4 of the mariners are of that country

 When goods are imported in ships of those countries, they are subject to double aliens duty.

 If imported in ships of any other country, the penalty is forfeiture of the ship and its goods.

 When this act was made, the Dutch were, and still are, the great carriers of Europe.

-By this regulation, the Dutch were entirely excluded from=
+By this regulation, the Dutch were entirely excluded from:

-being the carriers to Great Britain importing to us the goods of other European countries
+- being the carriers to Great Britain
+- importing to us the goods of other European countries

 27 The most bulky commodities are prohibited from being imported, even in British ships, from any country where they were not produced.